gerhynes/docker-notes/README.md

 ### Container Orchestration
 During the period of tearing down a container and rebuilding it, your app will experience network downtime. `docker-compose` doesn't support rolling updates in a production context.
 For that, you need a container orchestrator such as Kubernetes or Docker Swarm.

 Container orchestrators let you spin up containers and distribute them across multiple servers.
-They let you verify that a new container is up and running before deleting an old container, so that you have no downtime.
+They also let you verify that a new container is up and running before deleting an old container, so that you have no downtime.

 ### Docker Swarm
 Docker Swarm is installed with Docker.
 It gives you a multiple node environment, with manager nodes and worker nodes.

 Swarm is disaled by default.
-Enable it with:
+Enable it with

 ```
 docker swarm init --advertise-addr IP_ADDRESS
 ```

-Docker Swarm is very similar to regular Docker.
-Instead of working with containers, you're working with services.
+Docker Swarm is very similar to regular Docker but instead of working with containers, you're working with services.

 `docker service` lets you create, update and scale services.

 You can put all of your Swarm configurations in your `docker-compose` file.
-You can configure replication, restart policies, updates.
+This lets you configure things such as replication, restart policies, and updates.

 To deploy your app using Swarm you need to create a stack.